centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-core.md

 #### Bug fixes

-- [Core] Fixed save proxy setting with empty prameters
+- [Core] Proxy settings were saved with empty parameters
 - [MBI] MBI graphs reports were not using graph templates
 - [Resources Status] Fixed monitoring command not displayed in Resources Status Details panel